Culture in Action: Evaluating Text-to-Image Models through Social Activities

+We also evaluate reference descriptor quality through human evaluation.
+We measure \textbf{precision} by having annotators mark each descriptor as correct or incorrect; 90\% of descriptors were marked correct (Tab.~\ref{tab:country_accuracy_descriptor}).
+It is infeasible to compute \textbf{recall} because no ground-truth descriptor set exists.
+Instead, we estimate recall through two measures: (1) average coverage rating of 4.5/5, and (2) only 26 of 378 annotators reported missing descriptors.
+These results demonstrate high precision and comprehensive coverage.
+We utilize two complementary measures: (1) average descriptor quality rating (result: 4.5/5), and (2) proportion of annotators reporting at least one missing descriptor (result: 26/378).
+These results demonstrate high precision and comprehensive coverage.

-\textbf{Quality Control.} We ensure domain expertise by constraining recruitment via nationality and residence requirements (verified by Prolific).
-Compensation is set to \$8/hour.
-To ensure reliability, we implement multiple quality control measures.
-We include attention checks, such as selecting a pre-mentioned number.
-We use repeated questions to test consistency across responses.
-We require free-text rationales where annotators must describe what is incorrect in the image.
-We conduct direct discussions with annotators when facing inconsistent scoring and explanations.
+\textbf{Quality Control.} We recruit annotators matching each country's nationality (verified by Prolific) at \$8/hour compensation.
+To ensure reliability, we implement multiple quality control measures, such as attention checks (e.g., selecting a pre-mentioned number), repeated questions to test consistency, and required free-text rationales describing the errors in the image.
+We also conducted direct discussions with annotators when facing inconsistent scores and explanations.